14 Magical Holiday Activities in Central Massachusetts

 This year, the Hanover Theatre in Worcester has three amazing Christmas shows on the docket:

-• The Nutcracker – November 26th-28th, 2021.
-This classic two act ballet has been a Christmas-time favorite since its inception in the late 1800s.
+- The Nutcracker – November 28th-30th, 2025.
+This classic ballet has been a Christmas-time favorite since its inception in the late 1800s.
 You’ll find vibrant dancing, costumes, and lighting in this show.
+Tickets range from $52-$79 each.

-• A Christmas Carol – December 15th-23rd, 2021.
+- A Christmas Carol – December 17th-28nd, 2025.
 Come see the timeless tale of Scrooge, visited by the Ghost of Christmas Past, Present, and Future!
-I love that they offer a “relaxed performance” on Sunday, December 19th, which is designed for people that may benefit from a more relaxed theater environment with less aggressive sounds and lighting (like those with sensory issues, autism, or anyone that could benefit from this type of performance).
+I love that they offer a “sensory friendly” performance on December 17th, which is designed for people that may benefit from a more relaxed theater environment with less aggressive sounds and lighting (like those with sensory issues, autism, or anyone that could benefit from this type of performance).
+Tickets are $56-$86.

 Find the entire event calendar here to search other events or purchase tickets.